-Earlier this year I hosted an art exhibition for Gomsil Forest—a real live Korean forest that Suhee and I have been friends with for some time.
-For the exhibition, Gomsil Forest spent an entire year creating works on canvas, and these works were mounted in … Continue readingGomsil Forest & the “Gurye Contemporary Art Museum” (GCAM)
+Earlier this year I produced an art exhibition for Gomsil Forest—a real live Korean forest that Suhee and I have been friends with for some time.
+In preparation for the exhibition, Gomsil Forest spent an entire year creating works on canvas; these works were subsequently … Continue readingGomsil Forest & the “Gurye Contemporary Art Museum” (GCAM)

 Just back from Paris, where I helped design, build, and curate an arts platform to augment the Nature of Cities Summit, a global conference of ecologists, urban planners, and others from academic and government roles. … Continue readingSpring 2019 Works & Events

 We’ve just been notified that our project in Osaka, “The Branch” has received a ‘Special Commendation’ from the 2018 Nick Reeves Award from Art and Environment!
 This award is given annually in recognition of an outstanding contribution in the field of environmental arts… … Continue readingNick Reeves Award for Art and Environment

 Co-chair of a panel discussion at The Nature of Cities along with Carmen Bouyer.
 We invite eleven artists to present their conversation with water in cities.
 Coming from seven different countries—Czech Republic, France, Mexico, South Africa, Spain, Turkey, and the United States—these artists inspire our own experiences with water in cities. … Continue readingNature of Cities: Artists in Conversation with Water